 Next step was to following the guide and solder various new wired to the mod PCB.

-Basically, this involves connecting 5v, ground and video connections to points freed-up by the removed components.
+This involves connecting 5v, ground, and video connections to points freed up by the removed components.
 The board I have doesn’t include the sound connection so I wired this directly to the output jacks, as shown in the photo.

-I chose to add female RCA jacks to the case using a stepped hole drill, this is obviously destructive and in retrospect I might choose to use a cable dangling out of the open TV connector socket if I do another…. (although the connectors do look good).
+I chose to add female RCA jacks to the case using a stepped hole drill, this is destructive and in retrospect, I might choose to use a cable dangling out of the open TV connector socket if I do another…. (although the connectors do look good).

 Connecting to the jacks is easy: